meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 psql -U postgres -d apidb
 ```

-Now, being in the **psql** terminal, you must run the following commands and look for the last register associated to the last estimation that will be stored in the postgresql database.
+Logged into the **psql** terminal, you must run the following commands and look for the last register associated to the last estimation that will be stored in the postgresql database.
 In the following snapshot you can see the last database register and the variables mentioned above that defines the database such as **username**, **ID**, **code**, **date**, **model**, and the data coming from the prediction such as the predicted class in the field **prediction** and the probabilites of the prediction in the field **prediction_probability**, both numpy arrays.
 The **explainability_file** and the **results_file** names are also stored and they referenced to the same name of the file saved in the results folder.

 ![image](https://github.com/user-attachments/assets/ec110a11-81b2-4bc3-9bc3-b28334768a40)